Would I open my door to a child in need?

 This is a frightening statistic.
 But the children behind it aren’t scary.
 Nearly a quarter of them are not even five years old.* They are just kids who want to be loved and cared for like all children.

-Right now we don’t have enough foster carers to look after all these kids.
-Foster carers are desperately needed to provide safe, nurturing homes for these abused and neglected children so they have a chance to heal and have a better future.
+Right now we don’t have enough foster carers to look after all these children.
+Foster carers are desperately needed to provide safe, nurturing homes for these children so they have a chance to heal and have a better future.

 But I’m not able to be a foster carer, am I?